Past Tense (Star Trek: Deep Space Nine): Part II

 Sisko tries to ensure that no one gets hurt during the standoff, while at the same time understanding that Bell must die at the end of it.
-He makes demands to the governor, insisting they be given airtime to express their grievances.
-He wants the Sanctuary Districts closed and their residents to be given opportunities to earn an honest living.
+Early in the morning of Monday, September 2, 2024, Sisko makes demands to the governor, insisting they be given airtime to express their grievances.
+He wants the sanctuary districts closed and their residents to be given opportunities to earn an honest living.

-Dax watches news coverage of the riots from Brynner's office, knowing Sisko and Bashir are caught in the Sanctuary District and are in danger, and heads down to find them.
+Dax watches news coverage of the riots from Brynner's office, knowing Sisko and Bashir are caught in the sanctuary district and are in danger, and heads down to find them.
 She sneaks along an underground sewer line, but she is caught and delivered to the employment center to explain herself.
 Sisko and Bashir meet with her in secret to explain why they must stay until the crisis is over.
-She sneaks back out, certain that Brynner will be able to order a terminal activated at the processing center so that the leaders of the revolt can tell their stories and have them broadcast worldwide, which was the main force that turned public opinion against the Sanctuary Districts and led to their abolition.
+She sneaks back out, certain that Brynner will be able to order a terminal activated at the processing center so that the leaders of the revolt can tell their stories and have them broadcast worldwide, which was the main force that turned public opinion against the sanctuary districts and led to their abolition.

 After several fruitless attempts to locate their fellow officers, Kira and O'Brien finally transport themselves to the correct year and contact Dax.
 They stand by to rescue Sisko and Bashir if they can.
-Having rejected the hostage-takers' demands, the governor sends in a SWAT team to end the riots once and for all.
-The team kills many rioters, and Sisko is shot while protecting one of the hostages.
-Bashir finds the wound to be non-fatal, and the two are horrified to see the bodies littering the streets of the Sanctuary District as the riots subside.
+Having rejected the hostage-takers' demands, the governor sends in a series of National Guard units to end the riots once and for all.
+The first unit storms the processing center and kills many rioters, and Sisko is shot while protecting one of the hostages.
+Bashir finds the wound to be non-fatal, and the two are horrified to see the bodies littering the streets of the sanctuary district as the riots subside.
 The two police officers who first confronted Sisko and Bashir agree to plant the pair's identification cards on two of the victims, and also to tell the truth about these events.
 All five Starfleet officers beam back to the Defiant in the 24th century and find that the timeline has been fully restored, except for the fact that Bell's entry in the historical records now shows Sisko's picture instead of his own.

 Development

 The Attica Prison riot served as a source of inspiration for the Bell Riots from this episode.
-Another inspiration for the episode were the writer's experiences with homeless people in California.
+Another inspiration for the episode were original teleplay writer Robert Hewitt Wolfe's experiences with homeless people in California.

-According to the DVD commentary, as this episode was finishing production an article appeared in the Los Angeles Times describing a proposal by the then mayor, Richard Riordan, to create fenced-in "havens" for the city's homeless, to make downtown Los Angeles more desirable for business.
+According to the DVD commentary, as this episode was finishing production, an article appeared in the Los Angeles Times describing a proposal by then-mayor Richard Riordan to create fenced-in "havens" for the city's homeless, to make downtown Los Angeles more desirable for business.
 The cast and crew were shocked that this was essentially the same scenario that "Past Tense" warned might happen in three decades, but was now being seriously proposed in the present.